lm-sys/lm-sys.github.io/index.md

 ---

 However, evaluating chatbots is never a simple task.
 With recent advancements in GPT-4, we are curious whether its capabilities have reached a human-like level that could enable an automated evaluation framework for benchmark generation and performance assessments.
 Our initial finding indicates that GPT-4 can produce highly consistent ranks and detailed assessment when comparing chatbots’ answers (see above example of GPT-4 judgment).
 Preliminary evaluations based on GPT-4, summarized in Figure 1, show that Vicuna achieves 90%<sup>*</sup> capability of Bard/ChatGPT.
-While this proposed framework shows a potential to automate chatbot assessment, it is not yet a rigorous approach.
+While this proposed framework shows a potential to automate chatbot assessment, **it is not yet a rigorous approach**.
 Building an evaluation system for chatbots remains an open question requiring further research.
 More details are provided in the evaluation section.

 ![chart](assets/vicuna/chart.svg){: style="display:block; margin-left: auto; margin-right: auto;" width="60%"}